 12. How would you rate your impressions of each of the following as it relates to the protected bike lanes along and 23rd Street, from Spadina Crescent to Idylwyld drive?
-Base: All respondents, Representative: n=1004, Public: n=1363 travel experiences than those who never cycle downtown or never cycle in general.
-Residents who cycle downtown tend to have more favourable opinions of 23rd Street
+Base: All respondents, Representative: n=1004, Public: n=1363 experiences than their older counterparts.
+Younger residents tend to have more favourable opinions of 23rd Street travel travel experiences than those who never cycle.
+Residents who cycle frequently tend to have more favourable opinions of 23rd Street